rashedul-hassan-app/ft_customer_products/README.md

 This package is designed in accordance to the above guidelines.
 Package can be downloaded from NPM using

 `npm i interview_cp_hungrycoder`
+The source code can be found at `./lib.js`

 # Features
 The package exposes a function called `requestMultipleUrls(urls)` which takes an array of URLs as a parameter.